 - 8 GB of RAM memory (more is better!
 2 GB must be allocated to Win 10 VM in order to run)

 - SSD hard drive (NVMe highly recommended)

 Other specifications should be easily met, once you have above specs satisfied.

-How To Install Fresh Windows 10 Virtual Machine using Oracle VirtualBox
+How To Install Ubuntu as Virtual Machine using Oracle VirtualBox on Windows 10

 Download Oracle VirtualBox

 Download Ubuntu Desktop (LTS = Long Term Support version is recommended)